 - Thoughts of death and suicide or suicide attempts

 - Ongoing aches and pains, headaches, cramps, or digestive problems that do not ease with treatment.

 Why should athletes choose rTMS to treat depression?

-Repetitive Transcranial Magnetic Stimulation is a highly successful non-invasive, medication free treatment for all types of depression and anxiety.
+Repetitive Transcranial Magnetic Stimulation treatment is a highly successful non-invasive, medication-free procedure for all types of depression and anxiety.

 Senior Consultant Psychiatrist at Tranquil TMS, Dr Babu Nayar, explains how rTMS treats the condition: “rTMS works by specifically targeting an area of the brain found to be underperforming in patients with depression.

 “The focussed nature of the treatment means that the symptoms improve significantly, without causing any undue side-effects and people are able to return to their normal routine quicker than conventional treatment options such as antidepressant medications.”